CCI-MOC/hil/docs/rest_api.md

 Delete the hnic named `<hnic>` and belonging to `<headnode>`.
 The headnode must not have previously been started.

-Possible errors:

-* 404, if the headnode or hnic does not exist.
 * 409, if the headnode has already been started.

 ### headnode_connect_network